scrapinghub/varanus/README.rst

 Debugging
 ---------

-There are a couple ways CLiff can assist in debugging.
+There are a couple ways Cliff can assist in debugging.

 debug
 -----